Recreate HD Recovery Partition

 We now have a new directory called RecoveryHDUpdate within the/tmp directory.
 And within this directory the tool that will be used to recreate the recovery partition.

-Our tool setup is ready, now we need to mount the image that contains the partition data.
+Our tool setup is ready!
+Mount the image that contains the partition data.
 Follow the steps:

 (A) Locate on your Desktop the